drupalwxt/site-wxt/docker/README.md

 All of the Docker containers rely on a composer build.
 Since this is a first run this command will be executed first.
 The next command is to build the base container for this project from which all dependent containers will derive.
-Finally the whole infrastructure is instantiate with `docker-compose`.
+Finally the whole infrastructure is instantiated with `docker-compose`.

 ```sh
 composer update